Community Information Data Set

 What do providers of community services need to do?

-Providers of community services should capture the revised information within the Community Information Data Set (CIDS) from the date specified in the interim ISN which will be published before the end of 2014.
+Providers of community services should capture the revised information within the Community Information Data Set (CIDS) from the date specified in the interim ISN which is due to be published mid-2015.

 Information on data quality will be made available to providers once they begin to submit data nationally.
 We will make data available to other parties as soon as the data quality and coverage are sufficient to provide a robust national picture.